sampsyo/home/_posts/2023-05-01-flattening.md

 * Here's [a post comparing handles vs. pointers in game development][handles-vs-pointers] that advocates for packing homogeneously typed objects into arrays and using indices to refer to them.
 * Similar ideas show up in [*entity-component systems* (ECS)][ecs], a big idea from game development that I also don't completely understand.
 [This post][flecs-post] covers many of the same locality-related themes as we did above.

-After I published this post, many people pointed me toward [a post from last year by Inanna Malick][ianna] that shows the same technique applied to same kind of toy "calculator" language implemented in Rust.
+After I published this post, many people pointed me toward [a post from last year by Inanna Malick][inanna] that shows the same technique applied to same kind of toy "calculator" language implemented in Rust.
 That post also uses *recursion schemes*, an elegant idea from the Haskell world that helps abstract over different concrete representations.
 I highly recommend checking that post out.